 Any links to third-party websites on our site are provided solely as a convenience to you.
 We do not endorse or make any representations about these websites or any products, materials, or services.
 Any personal information you provide on these third-party websites is subject to the privacy practices and policies of those sites.
 We do not accept any responsibility or liability for the privacy practices or content of any websites or services that are not operated by or for us.

-If you are an individual located in the EEA, you have the following rights:
+If you are an individual located in the EEA or UK, you have the following rights:

 - The right to withdraw your consent, to the extent that we have collected your personal information based on your affirmative informed consent.

 We will only use your personal information when the law allows us to.
 Most commonly, we will use your personal information in the following circumstances and as identified above:

 - Where it is necessary for our legitimate interests.
 This can include processing your personal information for the purposes of providing and enhancing the provision of our Services, as well as advertising our products, credentials, designations, services, and information to you.

 - Where we need to perform the contract we have entered into or are about to enter with you.